pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 a similar name and because some aspects are specific to CSI.

 ```
-// CSIDriverCapacity represents information about storage capacity that is available
+// CSIStorageInfo represents information about storage provided by a certain CSI driver,
-// via a certain CSI driver.
-Like CSIDriverInfo, the name of the CSIDriverCapacity
+// like for example current capacity.
+As in CSIDriverInfo, the name of the CSIStorageInfo
 // objects is the same as the driver name.
 Unlike CSIDriverInfo, these objects are
 // created dynamically and get updated regularly when there are changes.
-type CSIDriverCapacity struct {
+type CSIStorageInfo struct {
     metav1.TypeMeta
     metav1.ObjectMeta

-   // Capacity contains the current capacity available via the driver for each
+   // The actual information may depend on the storage class and therefore
-   // storage class that uses the driver.
-The empty class name is
+   // is provided separately for each storage class that uses the driver.
-   // valid and is used for ephemeral inline volumes.
+   // The empty class name is valid and represents information relevant for
-   Capacity: map[string]CSITopologyCapacity
+   // ephemeral inline volumes as those don't use storage classes.
+   Info: map[string]CSIStorageClassInfo
 }

-// CSITopologyCapacity lists capacity for different segments.
+// CSIStorageClassInfo contains information for one particular storage class
+// of a CSI driver.
-type CSITopologyCapacity struct {
+type CSIStorageClassInfo struct {
-    Segments []CSISegmentCapacity
+    // A CSI driver may allocate storage from one or more pools with different
+    // attributes.
+    Pools []CSIStoragePoolInfo
 }

-// CSISegmentCapacity identifies a segment
+// CSIStoragePoolInfo identifies one particular storage pool
-// with a NodeSelector and stores the corresponding capacity.
+// and stores the corresponding attributes.
-type CSISegmentCapacity struct {
+type CSIStoragePoolInfo struct {
-    // Segment identifies all nodes for which the capacity is the same.
-    Segment v1.NodeSelector
+    // NodeTopology can be used to describe a storage pool that is available
+    // only for certain nodes in the cluster.
+If not set, the pool is consider
+    // to be available from all nodes.
+    // +optional
+    NodeTopology *v1.NodeSelector

     // Capacity is the size of the largest volume that currently can
     // be created.
 This is a best-effort guess and even volumes
     // of that size might not get created successfully.
+    // +optional
-    Capacity resource.Quantity
+    Capacity *resource.Quantity

     // ExpiryTime is the absolute time at which this entry becomes obsolete.
+    // When not set, the entry is valid forever.
+    // +optional
-    ExpiryTime: metav1.Time
+    ExpiryTime: *metav1.Time
 }
 ```